andybry/vagrant-rails/README.md

 # vagrant-ruby
-A machine set up with rbenv and ruby
+A machine set up with the latest version of Rails

 machine: ubuntu precise-64
 ruby: 2.2.2